-Clash is here to stay in League of Legends, with the in-game tournament system a massive hit with players.
+Clash is League of Legends’ in-game tournament system where you can link up with mates to try and claim some big prizes.
 Want to get in on the action yourself?
 We’ve got everything you need to know about signing up for the next bracket.

 Clash is an in-game tournament system for League, acting as a replacement for the old Ranked Fives queue.
 It allows for teams to organize themselves to participate in monthly tournaments against teams of a similar skill level.